dhqiao/light/README.md

 # light
 go light framework

 一.
-This is a demo for hyperledger fabric Client demo for using fabric-sdk-go supporting
+This is a hyperledger fabric Client demo for using fabric-sdk-go supporting

 Function:
 1. Get